 Benefits of CBD may be the same in hemp and marijuana, but both of these plants aren’t the same.
 Today, it’s far safer for Americans to purchase hemp-derived CBD goods, especially if they want to make sure they’re not ingesting high traces of THC.

-For more information on buying the best hemp-derived CBD products, we encourage you to follow this link to our official 2020 CBD buyer’s guide.
+For more information on buying the best hemp-derived CBD products, we encourage you to check out our menu!

 The world’s best CBD hemp flower straight to your door.